Walking

 Walking Form

 Most people walk correctly when they use a gentle and comfortable walking motion.
-But every year, there are exercisers who get injured because they are walking in a way that aggravates some area of the foot or leg.
-Most of these problems come from trying to walk too fast, with too long a stride or from using a race walk or power walk technique (which I don’t recommend).
+But every year, exercisers get injured because they are walking in a way that aggravates some area of the foot or leg.
+Most of these problems come from trying to walk too fast, with too long a stride, or from using a race walk or power walk technique (which I don’t recommend).

-1. Avoid a long walking stride.
-Maintain a relaxed motion that does not stress the knees, tendons or muscles of the leg, feet, knees or hips.
+• Avoid a long walking stride.
+Maintain a relaxed motion that does not stress the knees, tendons, or muscles of the leg, feet, knees, or hips.
 If you feel pain or aggravation in these areas, shorten your stride.
 Many walkers find that they can walk fairly fast with a short stride.
 When in doubt, walk more slowly and gently.

-2. Don’t lead with your arms.
+• Don’t lead with your arms.
 Minimal arm swing is best.
-Swinging the arms too much can encourage a longer walk stride which can result in aches and pains.
+Swinging the arms too much can encourage a longer walk stride, which can result in aches and pains.
 The extra rotation of knees, hips, etc., can lead to longer recovery or injury.
-The legs should set the rhythm for your walk, allowing you to get into a delightful pattern of right brain thoughts that some call “the zone.”
+The legs should set the rhythm for your walk, allowing you to get into a delightful pattern of right-brain thoughts that some call “the zone.”

-3. Let your feet move the way that is natural for them.
+• Let your feet move the way that is natural for them.
 When walkers try unnatural techniques that supposedly increase stride length by landing further back on the heel or pushing further on the toe than the legs are designed to move, many get injured.
-I don’t recommend race walking or power walking for this reason.
+For this reason, I don’t recommend race walking or power walking.

-4. Walking sticks?
-Many long distance walkers have enjoyed using this European import, which gives the hands and arms “something to do.”
-These adapted ski poles have hand grips that are molded to the human hand for secure gripping.
+• Walking sticks?
+Many long-distance walkers have enjoyed using this European import, which gives the hands and arms “something to do.”
+These adapted ski poles have hand grips molded to the human hand for secure gripping.
 On tough terrain, they may aid in balance.
 On flat terrain, the poles lightly touch the ground.
 When pesky dogs appear, you have a means of defense.
 In races, however, they may cause other walkers or runners to stumble and fall.

 Shuffle before you get tired.